 10. FSANZ assesses the safety of food produced using gene technology through administration of the Australia New Zealand Food Standards Code.
-FSANZ has also received an application, A1274, and is assessing the food safety of the GM banana line QCAV-4 and its products as food for human consumption.
+FSANZ also received an application, A1274, and assessed the food safety of the GM banana line QCAV-4 and its products as food for human consumption.
+More information is available on the FSANZ website.